-COMMANDS FOR CONDUCTING 20-SHOT AIR RIFLE/AIR PISTOL STAGES ON PAPER TARGETS COMMANDS INSTRUCTIONS Before the competition: Before a competition, the Range Officer must prepare the range for firing.
+COMMANDS FOR CONDUCTING 20-SHOT

+AIR RIFLE/AIR PISTOL STAGES ON PAPER TARGETS COMMANDS INSTRUCTIONS Before a competition, the Range Before the competition: Officer must prepare the range for firing.
 Competitors may not move their equipment to the firing line until the Range Officer calls them to the firing line.
-15:00 minutes before Start Time (when Prep aration and Sighting time starts) WELCOME TO THE (Competition Name) The Range Officer begins each relay by calling competitors to the firing line and welcoming them to the competition.
-RELAY NUMBER (Relay Number) YOU MAY MOVE YOUR (RIFLES/PISTOLS) AND EQUIPMENT TO THE FIRING LINEBENCH YOUR (RIFLES/PISTOLS) AND STANDBY TO HANG TARGETS.
+15:00 minutes before Start Time (when Preparation and Sighting time starts) The Range Officer begins each relay WELCOME TO THE (Competition by calling competitors to the firing Name) line and welcoming them to the competition.

+RELAY NUMBER (Relay Number)

+YOU MAY MOVE YOUR

+(RIFLES/PISTOLS) AND

+EQUIPMENT TO THE FIRING

+LINE...BENCH YOUR

+(RIFLES/PISTOLS) AND STANDBY

+TO HANG TARGETS.

 Before competitors can go downrange to hang their targets, all air guns must be benched with actions open and safety flags inserted.
 Cased air guns may remain cased.

 IS THE LINE CLEAR?

 Range Officers must signal YES or NO to indicate that all air guns are grounded with safety flags inserted.

-THE LINE IS CLEARGO FORWARD AND HANG YOUR TARGETS Competitors may go downrange to hang targets.
+THE LINE IS CLEAR...GO FORWARD AND HANG YOUR TARGETS

+Competitors may go downrange to hang targets.
 No one may handle air guns while personnel are downrange.